Taco Bell: Menu and advertising

+The first Taco Bell commercials premiered in 1968, featuring advertisements with Mel Blanc, Pat Harrington, and the then-host of Truth or Consequences, Bob Barker.

 In 1992, Johnny Cash starred in a television commercial for Taco Bell's value menu.

 In 1993, Taco Bell was part of product placement for the movie Demolition Man and updated their currently used logo.

+From August 1997 to July 2000, Gidget the Chihuahua was the brand's advertising mascot, a campaign developed by TBWA.
+Voiced by Carlos Alazraqui, slogans included “¡Yo quiero Taco Bell” (I want Taco Bell!), “Drop the Chalupa,” and “¡Viva Gorditas!”
+All became catchphrases in popular culture.

+In 2000, Taco Bell: Tasty Temple Challenge was released for DOS by Taco Bell as the publisher and developed by BrandGames as a kid-friendly first-person 3D action shooter with gameplay similar to that of Doom and Wolfenstein 3D in terms of combat and exploration, serving as an advertisement for the brand.
+The player controls Baja Bill, who explores a temple of a lost jungle civilization, battling snakes and scorpions with Taco Bell's hot and wild sauce.
+Food from the brand also appears in game and is used to replenish the protagonist's health.

 In March 2001, Taco Bell announced a promotion to coincide with the re-entry of the Mir space station.
 They towed a large target out into the Pacific Ocean, announcing that if the target was hit by a falling piece of Mir, every person in the United States would be entitled to a free Taco Bell taco.
 The company bought a sizable insurance policy for this gamble.
 No piece of the station struck the target.

 In 2004, a local Taco Bell franchisee bought the naming rights to the Boise State Pavilion in Boise, Idaho, and renamed the stadium Taco Bell Arena.
 Also, in 2004, Mountain Dew offered Taco Bell stores the exclusive right to carry Mountain Dew Baja Blast, a tropical lime flavor of the popular soft drink.

-In 2005, Taco Bell released the menu item called the Crunchwrap Supreme.
+In 2005, Taco Bell released the menu item called the Crunchwrap Supreme as a limited-time offer.
+Due to its success, the Crunchwrap Supreme was made a permanent menu offering in 2006.

 In 2007, Taco Bell first offered the "Steal a Base, Steal a Taco" promotion—if any player from either team stole a base in the World Series, the company would give away free tacos to everyone in the United States in a campaign similar to the Mir promotion, albeit with a much higher likelihood of being realized.
 After Jacoby Ellsbury of the Boston Red Sox stole a base in Game 2, the company made good on the promotion on October 30, 2007.
-The promotion has subsequently been offered in multiple World Series, most recently in 2022, with Kyle Schwarber of the Philadelphia Phillies successfully stealing a base in Game 1.
+The promotion has subsequently been offered in multiple World Series.